Mark Kotsay

 Mark Steven Kotsay (born December 2, 1975) is an American professional baseball manager and former outfielder.
-He is the manager for the Oakland Athletics of Major League Baseball (MLB).
+He is the manager for the Athletics of Major League Baseball (MLB).
 As a player, Kotsay appeared in 1,914 MLB games for the San Diego Padres, Florida Marlins, Athletics, Atlanta Braves, Boston Red Sox, Chicago White Sox, and Milwaukee Brewers.
-He coached for the Padres and Athletics before becoming manager of Oakland before the 2022 season.
+He coached for the Padres and Athletics before becoming the Athletics' manager for the 2022 season.

 Amateur career

 Born in Whittier, but raised in Santa Fe Springs, California, Kotsay attended Santa Fe High School.
 He batted .408 with a 4–0 win–loss record and 3.18 earned run average in his senior season.
 He also played for the school's American football and basketball teams.

 Kotsay enrolled at California State University, Fullerton to play college baseball for the Cal State Fullerton Titans.
 Kotsay spent the summer of 1994 playing for the Bourne Braves of the Cape Cod Baseball League where he was named a league all-star.
 In 1995, Kotsay won the Golden Spikes Award and was the Most Outstanding Player of the College World Series (CWS), as Fullerton won its third Series championship.
 In addition to being an outfielder, Kotsay was a closer in college; he pitched the final five outs to clinch his team's CWS title.
 Kotsay was a consensus choice as an All-American in 1995 and 1996.